In Loudoun County, jurors must be at least 18 years of age and meet all of the following qualifications:

 Randomly selected prospective jurors receive a jury summons in the mail approximately four weeks prior to their jury service date.
 Upon receipt of the summons, the juror should read carefully the front and back of the summons.

-Be sure to read both sides of the summons, even if you think you are not eligible to serve as a juror or would like to be postponed or excused.
-If after reading all of the information and instructions on the summons you still have questions, call the Jury Management Department at the number provided on the homepage.
+Be sure to read both sides of the summons, even if you think you are not eligible to serve as a juror or would like to a deferment or excusal.
+If after reading all of the information and instructions on the summons, you still have questions.
+Call the Jury Management Department.

 Requests to be excused from jury service are granted only by a Judge.